Botox for Migraine Headaches Overview

 - The frequency of the headache

-I have many patients that report a resolution of migraines after treatment with Botox while some others have a significant improvement in their symptoms.
+I have many patients who report a resolution of migraines after treatment with Botox, while others significantly improve their symptoms.
 There remains a small subset of patients that will not benefit from Botox treatments.

-There are 4 areas of the face and neck that have been shown to trigger a migraine.
-These 4 areas contain nerves that can become irritated.
+There are four areas of the face and neck that have been shown to trigger a migraine.
+These four areas contain nerves that can become irritated.
 The irritated nerve can stimulate a series of events that can trigger a migraine.
-3 of these 4 areas/nerves are the targets of Botox injections for the treatment of chronic migraines.
-The 3 trigger points treated with Botox are:
+Botox targets three of these four areas:

 The frontal area is the region between the eyes and the forehead.
-A frontal migraine is described as pain above their eye radiating from the outside in.
-The nerve associated with frontal migraines is the supraorbital nerve that is located underneath the end of the eyebrow towards the nose.
+A frontal migraine is described as a pain above the eye radiating from the outside in.
+The nerve associated with frontal migraines is the supraorbital nerve located underneath the end of the eyebrow closest to the nose.

 A temporal headache is located on the upper side of the head.
-Patients typically describe their migraines as starting in the temples and moving behind the ear.
-The zygomaticofacial branch of the trigeminal nerve is the target of Botox for a temporal migraine.
+Patients typically describe these migraines as starting in the temples and moving behind the ear.
+The zygomaticofacial branch of the trigeminal nerve is the target for a temporal migraine.

 Occipital headaches are migraines in the back of the head that can move down into the neck.
 The greater occipital nerve is the target of the Botox for the treatment of these headaches.

-The injection sites for Botox at my office in Charlotte to treat migraines are aimed at targeting the nerves responsible for triggering the headache.
-There are 3 main areas where Botox is injected:
+The injection sites for Botox to treat migraines at our office in Charlotte target the nerves responsible for triggering the headache.
+There are three main areas where Botox is injected:

 - The general area between the eyes and above the eyebrow